varfco/help/tr_TR/accounts.edit.md

 **Sanal bakiye**

 Diyelim ki, her zaman minimum bakiyeniz 100$.
 Enter "-100" and Firefly III will treat a balance of $100,- as zero.
 Eğer bir kredi kartı hesabı oluşturuyorsanız, kredi kartınızın limitini girin ( örneğin 1000$,-).
 Firefly III will correctly display how far your limit is stretched.

+If you want to read more about accounts, check out the [official documentation on accounts](https://firefly-iii.readthedocs.io/en/latest/concepts/accounts.html).